 The state is a permitless carry state for those over 18 for open carry.
 (Kan Stat.
 Ann. § 21-6302(4))

 Although you do not need a permit to conceal carry a firearm in Kansas if you are 21 or over, you should register for a Kansas CCHL if you plan to carry and use your gun outside Kansas.

-You can apply for a Kansas CCHL by:
+You can apply for a Kansas CCHL by taking the following steps.

-- Reading the Kansas Personal and Family Protection Act
+Read and understand the Kansas Personal and Family Protection Act.

-- A check of $100.00 payable to the Office of the Attorney General and a check of $32.50 payable to the Sheriff of the applicant’s county of residence
+Submit a check for $100.00 payable to the Office of the Attorney General and a check of $32.50 payable to the Sheriff of the applicant’s county of residence

 Currently, all states recognize the Kansas CCHL except for the following: